Impact of thermal effects on prompt-collapse binary neutron star mergers: Results

 \section{Results}

-We now turn to the results.
+Here we describe the outcomes of our study.
 Our main conclusion is that \Mthresh~ does not depend on the finite-temperature part of the EoS.
 However, the finite-temperature part of the EoS can be responsible for changes in dynamical ejecta and the disk mass onto the remnant black hole.
 We find this to be true for both cold EoSs explored here.
 In the following, we describe this result in detail and explore the thermal profiles of the remnants and the ejecta from simulations just above the threshold mass, which experience a single core bounce.
 This provides a first look at how the thermal profiles, dynamical ejecta, and disk masses from a bounce-collapse merger can vary, for realistic variations of the thermal prescription of the nuclear EoS.